The Best Apps to Watch Live Sports on Your Amazon Fire Stick – September 2019

 The most obvious competitor to cable comes from a member of the “old guard.”
 DirecTV has done a lot to push towards trying to replace old-school cable offerings, and it shows in their DirecTV Now offering.
 Starting at $50 per month, you can gain access to more than 65 channels, Most of the sports channels are included here, though some channels like CBS Sports are held for higher tiers.
 The biggest problem with DirecTV is its owner, AT&T, and you might not want to give your cash to AT&T if you’re looking to cut the cord.
 Still, it’s a solid option if you’re looking to stream live sports with a new subscription.

-By far the cheapest of our paid options on this list, ESPN+ is Disney’s first streaming option before eventually launching Disney+ later in 2019.
+By far the cheapest of our paid options on this list, ESPN+ is Disney’s first streaming option, a predecessor to their upcoming Disney+ service.
 ESPN+ can best be described as ESPN3, but online.
 That means you can get content from sports like boxing and tennis, coverage of college sporting events, soccer, and international sports like cricket and rugby, alongside original ESPN shows like Quest for the Stanley Cup, ESPN FC, Ariel and the Bad Guy, and much more.
 It’s not a perfect app, but for $4.99 per month, it can help make your streaming library feel a little more full.

 Free Streaming Apps